HomeDirectoriesMastering Local Citations: A Step-by-Step Guide for Businesses

 Reality:

-According to Quick Creator, unstructured citations on relevant, authoritative websites can significantly impact local search rankings, sometimes even more than structured citations on low-quality directories.
+According to Quick Creator, unstructured citations on relevant, authoritative websites can affect local search rankings a lot, sometimes even more than structured citations on low-quality directories.

 Myth: